Iran rejects early talks on nuclear deal with the United States and European Union

 Implementation of the original deal, which lifted all nuclear-related sanctions, “is not a matter of give and take,” Khatibzadeh said.
 “This act neither needs negotiations nor a resolution in the [IAEA] Board of Governors.”

 Biden’s determination to reenter the nuclear deal has faced a number of challenges.
 After President Donald Trump’s withdrawal and imposition of severe sanctions against Iran’s oil exports, Iran eventually began breaching the terms of the agreement.
 In addition to increasing the quantity and quality of uranium enrichment it allows, Iran in February reportedly started producing metallic uranium that analysts say could be used in the production of a nuclear warhead.
-Iran has said repeatedly that it has no weapons program but is only interested in nuclear power production.
+Iran has said repeatedly that it has no weapons program and is interested only in nuclear power production.

-The administration has said that Iran’s breakout time — the time it would take for it to assemble enough fissile material to produce a weapon — has shrank from about one year under the deal to three or four months.
+The administration has said that Iran’s breakout time — the time it would take for it to assemble enough fissile material to produce a weapon — shrank from about one year under the deal to three or four months.

 Threats to shut down the agreement’s extensive verification and monitoring by the IAEA culminated in Iranian legislation setting a late February deadline for turning off the atomic agency’s cameras and restricting on-site visits.